-- If you use a clothes drier with a vent at the front, open n window so that moisture doesn’t build up on the walls and ceilings.
+- If you use a clothes dryer with a vent at the front, open a window so that moisture doesn’t build up on the walls and ceilings.

 - Dry clothes outdoors or in a cool area of the premises – the latter suggestion may sound strange as it will take longer, however less moisture will be held in the air at any one time.

 Bedrooms & Cupboards: